agamemnonc/sklearn-ext/README.md

 # sklearn-ext

-A collection of machine learning extensions for scikit-learn.
+A collection of machine learning extensions using the scikit-learn API.

 Mainly for personal use.

 ## Dependencies
 * [numpy](http://www.numpy.org/) >= 1.10.4